drogtke958/variable/python-variables-notes.md

 ## Questions

 1. In Python, what symbol do you use to assign a value to a variable?
-    -  Answer here
+    -  You use the equal sign.

 2. In plain English, explain the difference between **string data** data and **numeric data**.
-    -  Answer here
+    -  The difference is that numberic data can only have numbers while string data can contain numbers, letters, and other characters.

 3. List 2 - 3 guidelines to keep in mind when naming your Python variables.
     -  Write the name of your Python variable in lowercase
-    -  Answer here
+    -  Use underscore instead of spaces
-    -  Answer here
+    -  Short descriptive titles